TuhinNair/edu_challenge/README.md

 ### Containerization
 - In a production application consider a multi-stage build to minizmize image size.

-- The script to check for service availability is from here https://github.com/Eficode/wait-for as recommended by the docker-compose docs.
+- The script to check for a successful TCP connection is from here https://github.com/Eficode/wait-for as recommended by the docker-compose docs.
 See https://docs.docker.com/compose/startup-order/

 ### Secrets
 - *.env* should not be checked into version control but for this challenge I've left it out of *.gitignore*.